 Among the advantages of these programs are that they allow graduates to obtain licensure in other states more easily.
 Additionally, employment opportunities through the Department of Veteran Affairs requires this type of accredited degree.
 Plus, there is loan reimbursement available in exchange for two years of work in underserved areas only offered to those that hold a COAMFTE-accredited degree.

-A unique aspect of pursuing a degree in Marriage and Family Therapy involves the four pillars of Practice, Diversity, Community, and Scholarship the university represents.
+A unique aspect of pursuing a MA degree in Marriage and Family Therapy involves the four pillars of Practice, Diversity, Community, and Scholarship the university represents.
 Each area secures a foundation of coursework, study, and skills that allow graduate students to provide competent services in diverse communities while engaging various communities and contributing to the understanding of couple and family therapy scholarship.

 It’s predicted that the national demand for psychologists will rise approximately six percent over the next decade, particularly in underserved areas such as the Hispanic population, older adults, and Americans living in southern states, according to the American Psychological Association.
 By graduating diverse groups of students who are prepared to treat and guide all economic, geographic, gender, age, and ethnic backgrounds will benefit those who may be seeking counseling in greater numbers in the years to come.